 Finally paying off a debt collection account removes a financial burden.
 You don't have to deal with the calls or letters anymore.
-You have peace of mind knowing you've taken care of an outstanding debt.
-And you can finally start to heal your credit from any havoc the collection wreaked on your score.
+You have peace of mind knowing you've taken care of the outstanding debt.
+You can finally start to heal your credit from any havoc the collection wreaked on your credit score.
 If the debt collection was standing between you and a major loan, you can finally move forward in the process.

-Breathe a sigh of relief, but don't erase the memory of the collection just yet.
+Breathe a sigh of relief, but don't erase the memory of the debt collection just yet.
 Sending payment to a collection agency isn’t the end of your relationship with that debt collector.
-After you pay the debt collection, there are a few more things you should do to make sure the collection account is completely taken care of.
+After you pay the debt collection, there are a few more steps you should take to make sure the collection account is completely closed.

 Check your bank records to be sure your payment was processed.
 Keep a copy of your cleared payment.
 If you paid with a check, get a front and back copy of the cleared check.
-Or, if you paid by credit or debit card, keep a copy of the bank statement showing the payment cleared and any confirmation number you received from the collection agency.
+If you paid by credit or debit card, keep a copy of the bank statement showing the payment cleared and any confirmation number you received from the collection agency.

 Wait a few weeks, then check your credit report to confirm the collection is reported as paid and shows a zero balance.
 Use the credit report dispute process if your credit report still shows the account as unpaid.
 Send copies of your proof of payment to support your claim.

 Some unfortunate debtors have settled debts with collectors, only to be contacted for the remaining balance by another collection agency.
 If you negotiate a settlement—an agreement to satisfy the full debt with a partial payment—make sure you get a signed agreement and keep a copy of it on file.
 Unless you negotiated a deletion with your settlement payment, your credit report should be updated to show that the account was settled.